Sonia Sotomayor: Early legal career

-In addition to her law firm work, Sotomayor found visible public service roles.
-She was not connected to the party bosses that typically picked people for such jobs in New York, and indeed she was registered as an independent.
-Instead, District Attorney Morgenthau, an influential figure, served as her patron.
-In 1987, Governor of New York Mario Cuomo appointed Sotomayor to the board of the State of New York Mortgage Agency, which she served on until 1992.
-As part of one of the largest urban rebuilding efforts in American history, the agency helped low-income people get home mortgages and to provide insurance coverage for housing and hospices for sufferers of AIDS.
-Despite being the youngest member of a board composed of strong personalities, she involved herself in the details of the operation and was effective.
-She was vocal in supporting the right to affordable housing, directing more funds to lower-income home owners, and in her skepticism about the effects of gentrification, although in the end she voted in favor of most of the projects.
+In addition to her law firm work, Sotomayor undertook visible public service roles.
+She was not connected to the party bosses who typically picked judges in New York, and registered as an independent.
+Morgenthau served as her patron.
+In 1987, Governor Mario Cuomo appointed Sotomayor to the board of the State of New York Mortgage Agency, where she served until 1992.
+As part of one of the largest urban rebuilding efforts in U.S. history, the agency helped low-income people acquire home mortgages and provide insurance for housing and hospice for AIDS sufferers.
+Sotomayor was the youngest member of a board composed of strong personalities and involved herself in operational details.
+She vocally supported the right to affordable housing, directing more funds to lower-income home owners, and expressed skepticism about gentrification, although she voted in favor of most projects.

-Sotomayor was appointed by Mayor Ed Koch in 1988 as one of the founding members of the New York City Campaign Finance Board, where she served for four years.
-There she took a vigorous role in the board's implementation of a voluntary scheme wherein local candidates received public matching funds in exchange for limits on contributions and spending and agreeing to greater financial disclosure.
-Sotomayor showed no patience with candidates who failed to follow regulations and was more of a stickler for making campaigns follow those regulations than some of the other board members.
+In 1988, Mayor Ed Koch appointed Sotomayor as one of the founding members of the New York City Campaign Finance Board, where she served for four years.
+There she took a role in the board's implementation of a voluntary scheme whereby local candidates received public matching funds in exchange for limits on contributions and spending and agreeing to greater financial disclosure.
+Sotomayor showed no patience with candidates who failed to follow regulations and was a stickler for making campaigns follow them.
 She joined in rulings that fined, audited, or reprimanded the mayoral campaigns of Koch, David Dinkins, and Rudy Giuliani.

-Based upon another recommendation from Cabranes, Sotomayor was a member of the board of directors of the Puerto Rican Legal Defense and Education Fund from 1980 to 1992.
-There she was a top policy maker who worked actively with the organization's lawyers on issues such as New York City hiring practices, police brutality, the death penalty, and voting rights.
-The group achieved its most visible triumph when it successfully blocked a city primary election on the grounds that New York City Council boundaries diminished the power of minority voters.
+Based upon another recommendation from Cabranes, Sotomayor served on the board of directors of the Puerto Rican Legal Defense and Education Fund from 1980 to 1992.
+There she was a policymaker who worked actively with the organization's lawyers on issues such as New York City hiring practices, police brutality, the death penalty, and voting rights.
+The group achieved its most visible triumph when it blocked a city primary election on the grounds that New York City Council boundaries diminished minority voters' power.

-During 1985 and 1986, Sotomayor served on the board of the Maternity Center Association, a Manhattan-based non-profit group which focused on improving the quality of maternity care.
+During 1985 and 1986, Sotomayor served on the board of the Maternity Center Association, a Manhattan-based nonprofit that focused on improving maternity care.